ctelfer/catrpi/README.txt

 To build the applications that run standalone one must have install the arm-none-eabi gcc toolchain and binutils tool suite.
 These programs must be in the default path.
-One builds the programs by simply typing "make" in each programs respective directory.
+One builds the programs in this repository by simply typing "make" in each program's respective directory.

 To build applications that depend on catlib one must first build catlib for Raspberry Pi.
 To to so: